What is Guideline for Advisors?

 How do I add a conversion plan?

 For companies with an existing 401(k) plan that are interested in transferring their plan to Guideline, the first step in the conversion process is for Guideline to conduct a plan review.
-While most plans are somewhat similar to a Guideline 401(k) plan, there are certain features of some plans that could complicate the conversion process, and Guideline wants to ensure all parties are aware of what a specific plan’s conversion process may entail before a decision is made one way or the other.
+While most plans are somewhat similar to a Guideline 401(k) plan, there are certain features of some plans that could complicate the conversion process, and Guideline wants to make advisors and plan sponsors aware of what a specific plan’s conversion process may entail before a decision is made one way or the other.

 In order to start a plan review, the adoption agreement for an existing 401(k) plan should be submitted to Guideline via our secure portal in your Guideline for Advisors account (click “Add a Plan” > “Yes” > “Another Provider” to submit the Adoption Agreement).
 Guideline will deliver your client’s plan review in approximately 2-3 business days to discuss any differences and next steps.